-When people shop online, they click through ecommerce sites quickly.
-A good first impression online matters.
-To reach them, your site needs instant appeal.
-It’s amazing how many sites out there are still cluttered with jarring images, excessive text in weird fonts and obnoxious, intrusive ads for other sites.
-But it is not enough to avoid a spot on someone’s ‘worst ecommerce sites’ list.
-Here are four factors your ecommerce site needs to succeed.
+The Global pandemic has completely transformed the way people shop.
+The lurkers have now joined the early adopters in pushing the trend of online shopping ahead.
+Making a good first impression online is more important now than ever!
+To reach your target audience, your site needs instant appeal.
+It’s amazing how many sites out there are still cluttered with jarring images, excessive text in non-uniform fonts and obnoxious, intrusive ads for other sites.
+But it is not enough to avoid a spot on someone’s ‘worst eCommerce sites’ list.
+Here are four factors your eCommerce site needs to succeed.

 When people look at your homepage, it should have one focal point such as a featured product.
 Other relevant information should be simply presented and easy to read.
 Don’t overwhelm visitors by trying to cram as many product images and calls to action as possible onto the homepage.
 Instead, use a strong, compelling image and a simple explanation of it.

 Use your brand’s logo as it normally appears, but pick an easy-to-read font for the rest of your text.
-Whacky fonts undermine your brand’s professionalism.
+Incorrect or non-uniform fonts undermine your brand’s professionalism.
 Avoid excess underlining, bold and exclamation points.
 That makes people feel like they are being shouted out.
 Stick with your brand’s usual colour scheme to build brand recognition.

 When you drive from one county to another, you see a sign welcoming you.
 It lets you know where you are.
 People want the same from your website.
 Actually, they want more.
 Don’t just tell them your brand’s name.
 Spell out what you do and/ or sell.
 You can be abstract and creative, but you should tell them what your product is as soon as they land on your page.